TilakGondi/TGFlingActionButton/README.md

 Do you want to have the 'Swipe to Proceed/Swipe to Agree/Swipe to Pay' buttons in your iOS apps, i.e. UIButton with the Fling/PanGesture to trigger the IBAction in your controller to perform the task.

 Well..!
-Here is an easy to integrate class **"TGFlingActionButton"** that extends UIButton class which will convert your button on storyboard to fling action button.
+Here is an easy to integrate storyboard friendly class **"TGFlingActionButton"** that extends UIButton class which will convert your button on storyboard to fling action button.

 ###### Follow the below steps to convert the UIButton on storyboard to fling action button :